 Yes, your employer should allow you time for study and training.
 The hours you work are governed by the Working Time Regulations 1998 as stated above.

-Can I expect to be disciplined if I do not repeatedly follow the rules and practices set by the yard?
+Can I get in trouble if I do not repeatedly follow the rules and practices set by the yard?

 Yes, your employer’s disciplinary procedure also applies to you and you can be disciplined and dismissed in accordance with the procedure in the same way as any other employee.